 Women and Revolution

 Recent studies on women and gender in the Middle East have proceeded in varied and diverse ways.
 Some of them continue to develop existing scholarly approaches to the topic, while others are grounded in new theories and methods that were developed specifically for the study of women.
 More than a decade ago, research on women in Middle Eastern history freed itself from disciplinary compartmentalization and became more and more interdisciplinary.
 Many studies challenged the myth that Muslim women were passive and isolated in a separate sphere that was both traditional and unchanging.
 Similarly, in the last few decades, research on Jewish women and their exclusion from the public sphere has assumed an interdisciplinary character.
 Margalit Shilo’s book Prisoner or Princess?
 Jewish Women in Jerusalem, 1840-1914 advanced new directions in gender studies research.
 As she characterized it, the challenge she faced was how to present a reality that had been almost completely absent from historical research: women and gender in the nineteenth century Jewish community of Jerusalem.
 The wealth of the sources that she relied upon is truly impressive.
 Nonetheless, she found relatively few sources directly expressing Jerusalem women’s voices in real time; even these usually deal with private matters related to social problems limited to specific groups of women, such as widows, agunahs, and prostitutes, rather than familial or public matters.
-Shilo talks about the silence, even the absence, of documentation, and how the great wealth of documents allowed her to “listen to the feminine voice, the heartbeats and the silences.”
+Therefore, Shilo stresses how women’s voices are silent, even absent, from the sources.
+Nonetheless, she asserts that the sheer quantity of documents enabled her to “listen to the feminine voice, the heartbeats and the silences” and convey them to her readers.
 Consequently, a document written by married Jerusalemite women towards the end of the twentieth century’s first decade and addressing a significant public matter, the conscription of Jewish men into the Ottoman military, like the one that will subsequently be explored in this article, unquestionably constitutes an important contribution to understanding how women perceived the changes taking place in the life of Old Yishuv following the Young Turk Revolution.

 Soon after the Young Turk Revolution took place in 1908, every aspect of girls’ education underwent significant change throughout the Ottoman Empire.
 These changes found expression in the establishment of governmental and professional high schools for girls, and were undergirded by the belief that girls should be educated by the community for the benefit of the nation.
 The education of future mothers would give them the ability to educate their children.
 At the beginning of the twentieth century, enlightened women in cities like Cairo, Istanbul, and Beirut published journals that enabled them to express their opinions and positions concerning all topics on the public agenda.
 These journals vigorously advocated for women’s rights to pursue educational opportunities and to organize to fight for their rights.
 In these cities, women’s societies whose stated goal was the improvement of women’s status also arose.
 Jewish women took part in such activities.
 Beirut-born Esther Moyal (1874-1948) was the most prominent among them.
-After she moved to live with her husband Simon Moyal in Cairo, she founded the journal al-ʿĀʾila (The Family) on May 1, 1899 and dedicated the monthly to “advancing the liberation of the Eastern woman and the improvement of her life.”
-In the journal’s opening article, she wrote that women are cultured beings possessing free will and an active conscience whose status is equal to that of men.
+After she moved to live with her husband Simon Moyal in Cairo, she founded the journal al-ʿĀʾila (The Family) which was dedicated to “advancing the liberation of the Eastern woman and the improvement of her life” on May 1, 1899.
+In the monthly’s opening article, she wrote that women are cultured beings possessing free will and an active conscience whose status is equal to that of men.